You’ve written your best blog post ever.

 Note: You should include text in your post with your video if you want your post to get picked up by search engines like Google.
 You can see how it’s done on the Gone with the Wynn’s travel vlog.
-With every blog post they have lots of text, images and video to keep you, the reader interested and for SEO purposes.
+With every blog post they have lots of text, images, and videos to keep you, the reader interested, and for SEO purposes.

 Image SEO starts with the file name.
 When you use images in blog posts, you want Google to know what your image is about without even looking at it!

 Before you upload your new image, take a look at the name of the image.
 Your image should be named something that relates to the image and/or the content of your article.
 It should also include your keywords whenever possible.
 Choosing a keyword-rich name for your image will make it easier for search engines to rank your page.

 For instance, if you are writing an article on how to choose the best chew toy for puppies, name your image “best-chew-toy-for-puppies.jpg”.
 If your image shows a sunset on a beach in Koh Samui, Thailand, name it ‘thailand-koh-samui-beach-sunset.jpg’.

 Use dashes between words, rather than spaces, underscores, or running all your words together.

 This recommendation comes straight from Google.
 We’re not sure of the exact reason for this as Google guards how it’s search engine algorithm works closer than a magician guards their tricks.
 But the Google Webmaster says dashes between words help google find your images!

 When you upload your image, video, or other media, you have the option to include ALT text.
 You should do this whenever you can.